kubecost/docs/apis/apis-overview/budget-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="id" type="string" %}
-Only should be used when updating a budget rule, ID of the budget rule being modified.
+Only should be used when updating a budget rule; ID of the budget rule being modified.
 For more info, see the [Using the `id` parameter](budget-api.md#using-the-ip-parameter) section below.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="action" type="[]*BudgetAction" required="false" %} Optional configurations for providing visibility when your budget exceeds a specified percentage threshold.
+{% swagger-parameter in="body" name="action" type="string" required="false" %} Optional configurations for providing visibility when your budget exceeds a specified percentage threshold.
 This parameter can generate emails, and Slack or Microsoft Teams messages to suit your work environment.
-For more information, see the [Using Budget Actions](budget-api.md#Using Budget Actions) section below.
+For more information, see the [Using Budget Actions](budget-api.md#using-budget-actions) section below.
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="" %}